altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 They were about to check what happened when Eric came their way at charging attack speed.

-【Your Highness!
+"Your Highness!
 Sir Regis!
-Where did you go?!】
+Where did you go?!"<br/>

 Altina replied with an awkward smile.

-【Ahaha… we visited the city for a little…】
+"Ahaha… we visited the city for a little…"<br/>

-【And you didn’t bring any escorts!?
-Am I that unreliable?!】
+"And you didn’t bring any escorts!?
+Am I that unreliable?!"<br/>

-【N-No. I just think that bringing guards with me will draw too much attention, and we won’t be able to visit the place we want to go.】
+"N-No. I just think that bringing guards with me will draw too much attention, and we won’t be able to visit the place we want to go."<br/>

-【Your Highness is an important person, we will be troubled if you wandered off to any place you like!】
+"Your Highness is an important person, we will be troubled if you wandered off to any place you like!"<br/>

 Altina who was in a pinch looked at Regis with pleading eyes.
 After all, Regis was the one who wanted to tour the streets alone.